gladly-team/next-firebase-auth/README.md

   })

   it('renders the logged in user\'s display name', () => {
-    // The default value for the mocked implementation of `withAuthUser` is a fully logged in and verified
+    // The default value for the mocked implementation of `withUser` is a fully logged in and verified
     // user.
 Rendering your component directly with the setup above will result in a "logged in" user being
     // passed to your component.
     render(<UserDisplayName />)
-    expect(screen.queryByTest(getMockAuthUser().firebaseUser.displayName)).toBeInTheDocument()
+    expect(screen.queryByTest(getMockUser().firebaseUser.displayName)).toBeInTheDocument()
   })

   it('renders "anonymous" when user is not logged in', () => {
     // If you want to test a "logged out" state, then you can mock the function again inside any test,
-    // passing a falsy value to `getMockAuthUser`, which will return a logged out AuthUser object. useAuthUser.mockReturnValue(getMockAuthUser(false))
+    // passing a falsy value to `getMockUser`, which will return a logged out user. useUser.mockReturnValue(getMockUser(false))
     render(<Header />)
     expect(screen.getByText('anonymous')).toBeInTheDocument()
   })